Shock absorber: Spool valve

 Spool valve dampers are characterized by the use of hollow cylindrical sleeves with machined-in oil passages as opposed to traditional conventional flexible discs or shims.
-Spool valving can be applied with monotube, twin-tube, and/or position-sensitive packaging, and is compatible with electronic control.
+Spool valving can be applied with monotube, twin-tube, or position-sensitive packaging, and is compatible with electronic control.

 Primary among benefits cited in Multimatic’s 2010 patent filing is the elimination of performance ambiguity associated with flexible shims, resulting in mathematically predictable, repeatable, and robust pressure-flow characteristics.

+Remote reservoir/piggy-back

+An extra tube or container of oil connected to the oil compartment of the (main) shock via a flexible pipe (remote reservoir) or inflexible pipe (piggy-back shock).
+Increases the amount of oil a shock can carry without increasing its length or thickness.

+Bypass shock

+Allows each section of suspension travel to have an independent suspension tune.
+Bypass shock, double bypass shock, triple bypass shock etc. Triple bypass would have a separate set of suspension tuning controls for each of its three sections of suspension travel: initial travel, mid-travel, full-travel.

 Theoretical approaches

 There are several commonly used principles behind shock absorption: